LiFSI vs. LiPF6 in Li-ion Battery Electrolytes

 Lithium bis(fluorosulfonyl)imide, commonly referred to as LiFSI, has the molecular formula F2LiNO4S2 and CAS number 171611-11-3.
 LiFSI appears to be white powder, with a molecular weight of 187.07, and a melting point between 124-128°C (255-262.4°F).

-Compared to LiPF6, LiFSI not only enhances thermal stability in li-ion battery technology, but also gives better performance in terms of electrical conductivity, cycle life, and low-temperature.
+Compared to LiPF6, LiFSI not only enhances thermal stability in li-ion battery technology, but also gives better performance in terms of electrical conductivity, cycle life, and low-temperature resistance.
 However, LiFSI may have certain corrosive effects on aluminum foil.
 Some academic papers show that the corrosion of aluminum foil mainly comes from FSI-ions in LiFSI, but this problem can be solved by additives such as fluorine-containing passivation aluminum foil additives.

 The trend is quite certain that LiFSI is becoming one of the mainstream lithium salts for next generation electrolytes.
 Currently, ternary lithium batteries and LFP batteries are constantly being improved and iterated generation after generation that have higher requirements for energy density, high and low-temperature performances, cycle life, and charge and discharge rate performances.